TANF Case Management Program

 Active TANF Barrier Intervention:

 This program provides intensive support to participants who have exhausted time limits of TFA and are not eligible for an extension.
-Families receive case management and care coordination services and may be eligible to receive basic needs payments.
+Families receive case management and care coordination services and may be eligible to receive basic needs payments including rent payments, utilities, security deposits and food vouchers.
 Clients may participate for up to twelve months.

 Referrals are made by a DSS worker or directly by families.